Falamarcao/Deep-Learning-Marketing-Experiments/README.md

 For example, I have to selected better samples.
 The Pepsi profile that I selected has less photos than the other two brands.
-And having less photos the model don't know with sure what its pepsi, and turn its a ambiguous for he to recognize which brand is Coca-Cola, and which brand is Pepsi.
+And having less photos the model don't know with sure what its pepsi, and turn it ambiguous for he to recognize which brand is Coca-Cola, and which brand is Pepsi.